-With the advent of ICOs, the ERC20 token took center stage.
+With the advent of initial coin offerings, or ICOs, the ERC20 token took center stage.
 For a seasoned Ethereum enthusiast, developer or investor, the implications of an ERC20 token are clear.
 Newcomers or those who are not as involved with the technology, might not even know what is an ERC20 token.
 We will attempt to fill this knowledge gap with a simple article that explains what is an ERC20 token, what are its main aspects, what are the advantages of having it, how it became so popular and why.

 What is an ERC20 Token: The Basics

 An ERC20 token is a token based on a protocol that establishes a standard for the behavior of tokens on Ethereum, but can be adapted to other networks.
 This protocol basically establishes a standard to transfer the token, inquire about the number of tokens stored at an address and what the total supply of the token is – according to James Seibel.